 The Department of Nutrition offers a Certificate in Nutrition to healthcare professionals and students enrolled in preprofessional healthcare programs.
 The purpose of the certificate is to provide future healthcare professionals with a background in nutrition that will allow them to discuss nutrition with their patients in relationship to prevention, health promotion and wellness.
 Upon completion of the Certificate in Nutrition, students will be prepared to apply evidence-based nutrition information to prevent disease and promote health and wellness in their patients.
 Students will complete four online courses for a total of 12 quarter hours of credit to meet the requirements for the certificate.
-Students can take the four courses in any order and will have up to five years to complete the certificate.
+Students can take the four courses in any order and will have up to two years to complete the certificate.

 Admission Eligibility, Requirements and Guidelines:

 The following are required for admission into the Certificate in Nutrition:

 - Applicants must have a minimum of a bachelor's degree in nutrition, dietetics, or a related health field from an accredited academic institution.

 - The following courses must be recorded on the student's official transcript(s): biology, chemistry with lab, organic chemistry with lab, anatomy/physiology and biochemistry.

 - Cumulative minimum grade point average of 2.75 on a 4.0 scale during the last two years of college.